NLPerWS/KMatrix-2/README.md

 </div>

    After that, we can deploy the K-LLMs system and interact with it. and the interface of System(Loop K-LLMs) Deployment and Interaction is shown in the picture below.
-   After that, we can deploy the K-LLMs system and interact with it. and the interface of System(Loop K-LLMs) Deployment and Interaction is shown in the picture below.

 <img src="images/deploy1.png" style="zoom:60%;" />

-### Task Management and Evaluation

-   Task Management and Evaluation is used for constructing, managing and executing evaluation tasks for the K-LLMs system, and the interface of Task Management and Evaluation is shown in the picture below.
-Users can:

-   1) Construct evaluation task: create evaluation task, select evaluation dataset & K-LLMs system.
-   2) Executing evaluation task: After constructing evaluation task, we can run the evaluation task, and the evaluation results will be presented.
-   3) Managing evaluation task: View the evaluation task execution progress, abort or delete the evaluation task.
 ### Task Management and Evaluation

    Task Management and Evaluation is used for constructing, managing and executing evaluation tasks for the K-LLMs system, and the interface of Task Management and Evaluation is shown in the picture below.
 Users can: